jchidley/jchidley.github.io/_drafts/2020-01-21-Arch-Linux-Installation.md

 exec sara # or another display manager
 ```

 If you don't load the correct drivers, you get an unhelpful set of errors including `xinit: unable to connect to X server: Connection refused`.
+Also, don’t run X as root.

 ```bash
 pacman -S firefox # web browser